 - Import YAML code.
 Click Import dialog box, select the YAML file or enter the YAML code, and click Import. .
 In the

 When you use the blank canvas to create a pipeline, you add stages, tasks, and approvals.
-The pipeline automates the process to build, test, deploy, and release your application.
+The pipeline automates the process that builds, tests, deploys, and releases your application.
 The tasks in each stage run actions that build, test, and release your code through each stage.

-In a development stage, you can provision a machine, retrieve an artifact, add a build task to create a Docker host to use for continuous integration of your code, and more.
+In a development stage, you can provision a machine, retrieve an artifact, add a build task that creates a Docker host for continuous integration of your code, and more.

 In a test stage, you can add a Jenkins task to test your software application, and include post-processing test tools such as JUnit and JaCoCo, and more.

-In a production stage, you can integrate with cloud template in VMware Cloud Assembly to provision your infrastructure, deploy your software to a Kubernetes cluster, and more.
+In a production stage, you can integrate a cloud template in VMware Cloud Assembly that provisions your infrastructure, deploys your software to a Kubernetes cluster, and more.